• Skip to primary navigation

 The Cheese: Generally, when I make cheese grits, I add Velveeta cheese.
 I also like to add Smoked Gouda cheese to grits, which is what I did with this recipe.

-The Rest of the Ingredients: Bringing up the rear are water, salt and pepper.
+The Rest of the Ingredients: Bringing up the rear are water, salt, and pepper.

-Ingredients for Grits
+Ingredients for the grits.

 The Shrimp